WebAssembly/spec/spectec/test-prose/TEST.md

 5. Pop the value (I32.CONST i) from the stack.
 6. Assert: Due to validation, a value is on the top of the stack.
 7. Pop the value val' from the stack.
-8. If val' is REF.NULL, then:
+8. If val' is some REF.NULL, then:
   a.
 Trap.
-9. If val' is REF.ARRAY_ADDR, then:
+9. If val' is some REF.ARRAY_ADDR, then:
   a.
 Let (REF.ARRAY_ADDR a) be val'.
   b.
 If ((a < |$arrayinst(z)|) /\ (i >= |$arrayinst(z)[a].FIELDS|)), then:
     1) Trap.
   c.
-Assert: Due to validation, $Expand($type(z, x)) is ARRAY.
+Assert: Due to validation, $Expand($type(z, x)) is some ARRAY.
   d.
 Let (ARRAY arraytype_0) be $Expand($type(z, x)).
   e.
 Let (mut zt) be arraytype_0.
   f.
 Perform $with_array(z, a, i, $packfield_(zt, val)).